Celebrating Valentine's Day with a History of Chocolate

 The last practice utilizes standards 7 - 9, which is the "Integration of Knowledge and Ideas."
 Students are asked to consider how the author feels about the topic and write a reading response comparing their own experiences with chocolate to those mentioned in the text.

 All of the practices require students to annotate their text and cite text evidence in their answers.
 Each question lists the appropriate standard(s) making grading and future planning easier for you.
-The Speaking and Listening standards also are incorporated through partner discussions and reflections.
+The Speaking and Listening standards also are incorporated into partner discussions and reflections.

 This mini-unit is perfect to have ready as an emergency sub plan for those days when you are out unexpectedly.
 It contains four days worth of meaningful practices that are self-explanatory and can be used whole group or independently.